hpi-dhc/devicely/inst/paper.md

 is called timeshift and the other is a write method.
 The idea behind them is that researchers can timeshift all their time series data to a different time from the one the actual experiments occurred and then write this new de-identified dataset back to the original or a similar data format.
-This will empower scientists to keep user privacy and hopefully share more data to increase research reproducibility.
+This will empower scientists to maintain user privacy and hopefully share more data to increase research reproducibility.

 # Design